Light a green candle during this prayer to Cernunnos

 The Celtic Forest God, Cernunnos, gets his name from a Latin word which means “the horned one”.
 His original name was lost but the name Cernunnos was inscribed in the Pilier des Nautes, a Gaelic-Roman monument found under the Notre Dame cathedral, in Paris, France in 1711.

 As a Horned God, he can take the place of consort of the Goddess in the Wiccan Pantheon (God and Goddess).
-And as a primordial deity in Neopagan traditions, his male principality makes him often be merged with other gods such as Pan.
+And as a primordial deity in Neopagan traditions, his male principality makes him often be merged with other gods such as Pan and the Green Man.

 He is believed to be the god of abundance and ruler of wild animals.
 His nature is essentially earthly.
 He is usually depicted with the ears and horns of a deer and wearing a “torque”, the sacred neck ornament of Celtic gods and heroes.Devotional text